Destinations Greece The Cyclades Paros

 €€€

-A modern Greek seafood room in Xifara — on the coastal road between Naoussa and Santa Maria beach, 3 km east of Naoussa.
-The long beach lunch the Naoussa hotel crowd cabs over for; the kitchen leans contemporary on Cycladic ingredients (red shrimp from Mazara, sea-urchin spaghetti when in season, fava with capers).
-Open Easter through October; daily 1:30 p.m. to midnight.
+A modern Greek seafood room on the road to Santa Maria beach, just east of Naoussa.
+The long beach lunch the Naoussa hotel crowd cabs over for; the kitchen leans contemporary on Cycladic ingredients (tuna tartare, fried calamari, sea-salt-baked whole fish).
+Open roughly Easter through October.
 Reserve the table closest to the water.

 Around the Island